WhatToFarm/WhatToFarm/README.md

 ## first stage
 rename _config.example.yaml_ to _config.yaml_

-add your personal info to _config.yaml_: botID and your account ID for logging
+add your personal info to _config.yaml_:
+1. botID
+2. your account ID for logging (person or group)
+3. host and path of your service

 ## second stage

-docker-compose -f docker-compose.tg.yaml up
+turn on your service and add one in docker-compose

+check dot UX and be happy!